digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-48.md

     * Participated in DT workhshop at ISOLA
     * Presented the new Scenario Verifier at the INTO-CPS Association assembly.

+#### Mirgita Frasheri
+* worked on the rabbitmq fmu, adding an enable/disable input, as well as fixing issues.
+* some work on the fm tutorial demo.
+* started with some basic script for scenario generation for instantiating a simulation with multiple robots in gazebo.
+* presented at the ovt workshop, and orbitlab event.
+* continued work on the agent papers, there seems to be a bug wrt random number generation in the simulator, so this is more or less stalled, waiting for input from the developers.
+* progressed on the osmc with Casper and Henrik, we have all the pieces now, and are ready for tests.

 ## Sub-projects status